5 Weaknesses You Need Help With to Be Strong in the Lord

-God will never take what you don’t willingly give.
-YOU have to set anger aside, with intention and determination and move ahead with your life.
+God will never take what you won’t willingly give.
+You have to set anger aside by your own deliberate choosing with intention and determination and move ahead with your life.
 Out of all the ways to keep your faith strong in the Lord, addressing anger is at the top of the list.
 If anger has a grip on you, so does Satan.

 I = IMMATURITY

-There is a natural pace to spiritual growth and there is no excuse for spiritual ignorance or immaturity.
+There is a natural pace to becoming strong in the Lord and there is no excuse for spiritual ignorance or immaturity.
 Get into church, and a small group.
-Let you life – your strengths and your weaknesses – be known by other Christians.
+Let your life – your strengths and your weaknesses – be known by other Christians.
 Only babies play hide-and-seek.
 It’s not easy, but it is for your spiritual benefit so you can be strong in the Lord!
 (Hebrews 10:24-25)

 T = TIREDNESS

 This is when faith is of the utmost importance.
-Do not live by how you feel!
-(2 Corinthians 5:7) Call on the Lord!
-(Read Psalm 18:6-19) The best think you can do to be strong in the Lord when you feel weak is worship.
+You cannot live by how you feel!
+(2 Corinthians 5:7) The best thing you can do to be strong in the Lord when you feel weak is worship.
 You won’t feel like it, and that is what makes worship a sacrifice that the Lord honors.
 God understands sacrifice better than anyone else, and when you present your body as a living sacrifice in worship, His strength becomes yours.

 H = HURT